vaibhav-raj/Gadgets-Cloud/README.md

 ## Lessons Learned

 I am new to backend development.
-These are some topics which were challenging during the course of my projrct:-
+These are some topics which were challenging during the course of my project:-
 - Using new libraries were challenging but it was a great learning experience at the same time.
 - Authentication part was a bit complex to deal with.
 - Admin page functionalities took a little time to complete.